OFAI/GermEval2024-GerMS/site/index.md

 **UPDATE 2024-06-25**

+* !!
+The paper deadline has bin shifted to end of day of July 3rd, CET (Central European Time)
+* !!
+The codabench deadline has bin shifted to end of day of June 28th, CET
-* Since the question came up: for the competition phase, only the latest of several submissions will be considered, in other words, the one that is showing up on the leaderboard for the subtask.
+* Clarification: for the competition phase, only the latest of several submissions will be considered, in other words, the one that is showing up on the leaderboard for the subtask.
+Please make sure that your last submitted result is your best one and keep in mind that the total number of submissions is limited to 12 in the competition phase.

 **UPDATE 2024-05-01**: